Freedom of Information Law (FOIL)

 What happens to my request when you receive it?

-Your request is given a number, entered into our tracking system and then routed to the Region(s) or Division(s) within the Department where the records you seek reside.
-This number will appear on all correspondence you receive from the Department, and will help us to identify your request.
+- Your request is given a number, entered into our tracking system.
+This number appears on all correspondence you receive from the Department, and helps us to identify your request.

 How soon can I expect an answer?